-We believe that we are the cusp of a new era of digital India innovation and co-creation of value through experience-centric interactive ecosystems, the "Experience-verse (X-verse) Revolution".
+We believe that we are the cusp of a new era of digital India innovation and co-creation of value through interactive experience ecosystems, the "Experience-verse (X-verse) Revolution".
 We examined the contours of creating value in this post-pandemic world through examples of a manufacturer and a social media company in the metaverse, and the response to the pandemic of enterprises in the healthcare and retail sectors.
-We then presented the PIEX lens (Platforms, Impacts, Engagements, eXperiencers) of X-verse innovation and multi-stakeholder value creation in interactive ecosystems, a new view that is required to visualize all the opportunities for digitalized innovation and interactional value creation in the X-verse.
+We then presented the PIEX Ecosystem lens (Platforms, Impacts, Engagements, Experiencers, Ecosystems), a new view that is required to visualise all the opportunities for innovation and value creation in the X-verse.

-In forthcoming reports in this series, we will apply the PIEX lens to various types of interactive ecosystems and identify new pathways for private, public, and plural sector enterprises on the next frontier of digitalized ecosystem innovation, and discuss key levers for enterprises in co-creating risk-managed value of wellbeing impacts with stakeholders.
+In subsequent articles, we will apply the PIEX Ecosystem lens to various ecosystems in India, and identify new pathways for private, public, and plural sector enterprises on the next frontier of digital India innovation, and co-creating risk-managed value of wellbeing impacts with stakeholders.